securefederatedai/openfl/docs/get_started/installation.rst

       ...
       ...

-3. Build an image from the latest official |productName| release:
+3. Build an image from the latest official OpenFL release:

 	.. code-block:: console